NAVERTICA/SPTools/README.md

     </tr>
 	<tr>
 		<td>Activation</td>
-		<td>Everything is activated by adding a configuration entry in a centralized list, and will be immediately active for given URLs, content types, list types, etc. Moreover,
+		<td>Everything is activated by adding a configuration entry in our SiteConfig list, and will be immediately active for given URLs, content types, list types, etc. Moreover,
 		configurations can be active only for certain people (developers, testers)</td>
-		<td>Depends on what type of addon - some things can be deployed with XML, some have to be manually added (lots of clicking and different screens), no easy oversight</td>
+		<td>Depends on the type of addon - some things can be deployed with XML on feature activation, some have to be manually added using lots of different screens, there's no one single place to look
+		to oversee it all</td>
     </tr>
 	<tr>
 		<td>Testing</td>
 		<td>Using dynamic languages and our extensions it's much easier to write easy-to-test code, and all tests can be run via our status page</td>
-		<td>Possible (using mock objects) but hard and hardly integrated</td>
+		<td>Possible but hard and hardly integrated</td>
     </tr>
     <tr>
 		<td>Debugging</td>
 		<td>Add a debug statement to your script, open [wdb](https://github.com/Kozea/wdb) in another browser tab and step through your code in all comfort,
 		without blocking other users and operations (IronPython only, upcoming feature) </td>
-		<td>Build and deploy a debug version of your assembly, attach Visual Studio to the right processes, block all other operations on the portal until debugging ends..</td>
+		<td>Build and deploy a debug version of your assembly, attach Visual Studio to the right processes, block all other operations on the portal until debugging ends...</td>
     </tr>
 </table>